-Our data, based on a sample of 1,532 individuals, exhibit a significative level of PHIP, which is very different from the results obtained in psychology, with the usual notions of personal and general pessimism.
-However, we show that the purehazard introspective pessimism has an influence on the usual notions of pessimism in psychology, and more particularly on the notion of personal pessimism.
+Our results are very different from the results obtained in psychology, with the usual notions of personal and general pessimism.
+However, we show that the pure-hazard introspective pessimism is positively correlated with the usual notions of pessimism in psychology, and more particularly with the notion of personal pessimism.